 Looking up at the sky at night often reveals many black, empty expanses amongst the stars.
 This leads you to think that if the universe has a nearly infinite number of stars in it, shouldn’t the sky be littered with stars at all times?
 The night sky is in fact littered with countless stars.
 The human eye just cannot see them due to these stars being far too faint.
-Today, we’ll be talking about the best telescope for deep space.
-Telescopes that can capture light from far off celestial objects and make them visible.

 - Placed on top of a dobsonian mount, this telescope is a great option for someone who’s about to buy their first serious telescope.
 It has an 8-inch wide main lens that captures loads of light.

 - It has a heavy base that keeps the telescope quite stable.
 The telescope is easy to use as well.

 - Its large aperture makes the telescope usable in brighter areas as well.
 It can operate decently in light polluted areas.

 - The whole telescope has superb build quality.
 It looks great, feels great, and performs great.